My name is Alexa, and I have primary lymphedema in my right leg.

 Before my diagnosis (and even for a few years after), I used to think my lymphedema was secondary: I had corrective casts on my legs when I was an infant, so I assumed one had been applied too tightly, thus damaging the lymphatic system in my right leg.

-A quick note: Although I’m pretty knowledgeable about the feelings that come along with having this disease, I’m by no means an expert on lymphedema—I’m not a doctor!
-I can only speak from my own experience.
+A quick note: Although I’m pretty knowledgeable about the feelings that come along with having this disease, I’m by no means an expert on lymphedema—I am not a doctor.
 If you are seeking medical advice, please consult your doctor or lymphedema therapist pronto!